espressif/esp-idf/docs/en/api-reference/protocols/esp_spi_slave_protocol.rst

 .. only:: esp32

     .. warning::

-        The driver for ESP32 hasn't been developed yet.
+        The driver for ESP32 has not been developed yet.

 .. _esp_spi_slave_caps:

-SPI Slave Capabilities of Espressif chips
+SPI Slave Capabilities of Espressif Chips
 -----------------------------------------

 +------------------+-------+----------+----------+----------+----------+----------+----------+